RedHatSatellite/katello-publish-cvs/README.md

 # Known issues

 * All CCVs are published everytime the script is run, even if they are not changed.
 This can be improved by only publishing and promoting CCVs where any of the components have actually changed (future feature).
+* The TEST lifecycle environment is currently hard coded.
+This can be made more flexible.